malkusch/auto-hibernate/README.md

 ==============

 Auto-hibernate checks periodically if this machine should hibernate.
-You should run auto-hibernate periodically as a cron job.
+You should run `auto-hibernate` periodically as a cron job:

+    # try to hibernate every 5 minutes
+    */5 *  * * *    root    /usr/sbin/auto-hibernate.sh

 The conditions are:

 * Does a screen process exist?